tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 Also add the following line to your Sample Utterances:  ```MyNameIsIntent my name is {firstname}```

  * Create a handler within your AWS Lambda function that stores the firstname slot value in a local variable:
+ * Be sure this line of code exists within the scope of one of your Intent Handlers.

 ```var myName = this.event.request.intent.slots.firstname.value;```